filecoin-project/FIPs/mission.md

  *   The network is robust to changing market dynamics and powerful counter incentives -- meaning, it is rational to continue operating the network.
  *   The network is robust to network censorship attacks (given there exist willing storage providers).
  *   The network is robust to specific file censorship attacks (given there exist willing storage providers).
- *   The network is robust to catastrophic attacks (ie nuclear war, long-running internet partitions, etc).
+ *   The network is robust to catastrophic attacks (i.e., nuclear war, long-running internet partitions, etc.).

 ### Foundation

  *   Filecoin can be used as the foundation of other technologies and applications.
 It is a platform.
- *   Filecoin supports data storage intensive applications.
+ *   Filecoin supports data storage-intensive applications.
  *   Programs, Webapps, DApps, and smart contracts can be written to store and retrieve data from Filecoin efficiently, safely, and with high confidence.
  *   Filecoin is a trustable, dependable foundation for critical systems and applications.
  *   It becomes possible for parties to store information indefinitely (using rational incentives, and money), without having to be online or alive to renew or re-upload things.